SegFaultGitHub/ProjectUbisoft/README.txt

 TESTS
 -----

 - In order to run some tests, simply type `npm test` in a terminal.
+Tests can be edited in test/test.js.
 - A website is also provided.
   WARNING: /leaderboard/add/{playerName} route doesn't work as intended in the browser.
 When trying to add a new line with a lower score than before, it's added although it shouldn't be.